kamn8r/gdp-with-gitpitch/README.md

 - Links to image resources
 - Vertical/nested slide transitions

-Visit the [GitPitch site](https://gitpitch.com/) for more information.
+Visit the [GitPitch site](https://gitpitch.com/) for more information